swapneelgosavi/spring-microservice-spring-cloud/README.md

    5. netflix-zuul-api-gateway-server : Requests from turnover-cal-service for security-details-service are routed thru API gateway server.

- Following are the components/applications in the project (Order of starting applicatio should be as follow ):
+ Following are the components/applications in the project (Order of starting application's should be as follow ):

  | Application Names                     | Ports Used     |  URLS                                              |URL via API Gateway                          |
  | ------------------------------------- | -------------- | -------------------------------------------------- |---------------------------------------------